splax-s/naijcloud/BACKLOG.md

    - ✅ Cache management interface with entries and purge history
    - ✅ Analytics page with traffic charts and performance metrics
    - ✅ Settings page with profile and CDN configuration
-   - ⏳ Authentication system (NextAuth) - ready for implementation
+   - ✅ Authentication system (NextAuth.js) with standalone auth pages
-   - ⏳ Real-time API integration with backend services
+   - ✅ API integration with smart fallback to mock data for missing endpoints
+   - ✅ TypeScript strict typing with no "any" types
+   - ✅ Proper error handling and loading states
+   - ✅ Responsive design for all screen sizes

+8. **Production Deployment Setup** (Complexity: Medium) - 🚧 IN PROGRESS
+   - ✅ Docker Compose infrastructure ready
+   - ✅ Backend services containerized and tested
+   - ⏳ Kubernetes manifests for container orchestration
+   - ⏳ Environment-specific configurations
+   - ⏳ SSL/TLS termination and domain setup

 ## Prioritized Backlog 📋